dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This comment is from the cleanup_and_retry contract action code in the HOOk.
 ```

+            # ------------------------------------------------
+            # If retry list is empty → fallback (make sure to handle whitespace as well)
+            # ------------------------------------------------
+            # This normalization below does the following:
+            # None → removed (empty) [] <<<< This is taken care of by Guard #2
+            # " " → removed (empty) []
+            # "" → removed (empty) []
+            # "echo hi" → kept   <<< This is taken care of by Guard #1
+            # It basically normalizes these edge cases to empty so that the if not normalized_retry_cmds can be evaluated properly, i.e.
+            # as failed and fallback and not simply failed.
+            # Treat whitespace-only commands as empty, etc....

             # --------------------------------------------------------
             # IMPORTANT NOTE ABOUT RETRY FALLBACK LOGIC
             #
             # Fallback for cleanup_and_retry is *derived* and occurs
             # only when ALL retry commands are invalid.
             #
             # A retry command is considered invalid if it is:
             #   - None
             #   - an empty string ""
             #   - whitespace-only "   "
             #   - a string that becomes empty after .strip()
             #
             # After normalization, if the retry list becomes empty,
             # the HOOK triggers fallback immediately and does NOT
             # attempt to execute any retry commands.
             #
             # If ANY retry command is valid (non-empty after strip),
             # the HOOK will execute the retry sequence normally.
             # This means mixed cases behave as follows:
             #
-#   retry = ["echo OK", "   "]     → NOT fallback
+            #   retry = ["echo OK", "   "]     → NOT fallback (if the command succeeds this will be install_success)
             #   retry = ["echo FAIL", "   "]   → NOT fallback (ai_failed)
-#   retry = ["   ", "echo OK"]     → NOT fallback
+            #   retry = ["   ", "echo OK"]     → NOT fallback (if the command succeeds this will be install_success)
             #
             # Only when ALL retry commands are invalid does the HOOK
             # return ai_fallback=True.
             # --------------------------------------------------------

 ```

 The normalization code strips out all of the variant cases described above (whitespaces, empty-string, None, etc) If there is nothing left (blank) after normalization the code will immediately go to a derived fallback as shown below:

 ```

             normalized_retry_cmds = [
                 cmd for cmd in retry_cmds
                 if cmd is not None and str(cmd).strip()
             ]

+            ##### Derived fallback check:

             if not normalized_retry_cmds:
             # If the command is removed (empty) this will be true.
-If multiple commands they all have to be removed(empty) for this to be true.
+If multiple commands, they all have to be removed(empty) for this to be true.
             # Otherwise the valid commands will be executed with the command execution block.
+See comments above for test cases.
             #if not retry_cmds:
                 print(f"AI_MCP_HOOK[{ip}] ⚠️ No retry commands provided — fallback.")
                 return {
                     "ai_ran": True,
                     "ai_fixed": False,
                     "ai_failed": False,
-                    "ai_fallback": True,   <<<<<<<<<<<<<<<<
+                    "ai_fallback": True,
                     "new_stdout": last_stdout,
                     "new_stderr": last_stderr,
                     "new_exit_status": last_exit,
                 }

+            for rcmd in normalized_retry_cmds: <<<<retry_cmds EXECUTION BLOCK FOLLOWS>>>>

 ```
 If there are valid commands left over after normalization they will be executed with the command execution block and not designated